opensrp/android-p2p-sync/README.md

 ```

-where you should have implemented your own `ReceiverDao` from `org.smartregister.p2p.sample.dao.ReceiverTransferDao` and you should have implemented your own `SenderDao` from the interface `org.smartregister.p2p.sample.dao.SenderTransferDao`
+where you should have implemented your own:
+ - `ReceiverDao` from `org.smartregister.p2p.sample.dao.ReceiverTransferDao`
+ - `SenderDao` from the interface `org.smartregister.p2p.sample.dao.SenderTransferDao`
+ - `AuthorizationService` from the interface `org.smartregister.p2p.authorizer.P2PAuthorizationService`

 ### ReceiverDao